bitovi/academy/src/angular/20-deploy-app/deploy-app.md

 ## Deploy App

-We need to get our app ready to deploy, so we'll create a build.
+We need to get our app ready to deploy, so we’ll create a build.

 ```shell
 ng build